Your Reliable Metal Core PCB Manufacturer in China

 Why Is Metal Core PCB Ideal For The LED Industry?

 LED industry use metal core PCBs for various applications because:

-- For their stability, metal core PCBs are best for high-density applications.
+- For their stability, they are best for high-density applications.

-- Metal core PCBs are more efficient in dissipating thermal heat compared to FR4 PCB.
+- They are more efficient in dissipating thermal heat compared to FR4 PCB.

-- Metal core PCBs are not vulnerable to heat distortion.
+- They are not vulnerable to heat distortion.